 Take a look at the walls of the building at the base of the cliff railway.
 The blocks are of the red breccia, laid down in the Permian period and if you look carefully, it is possible to see oval marks in the limestone fragments, evidence of tiny corals in the warm shallow seas where the limestone was laid down before it was broken up and swept into the sandstone.

-- Carry on along the Coast Path beside the shoreline as it travels towards Babbacombe Beach.
+- Turn right and follow the sea along the Coast Path beside the shoreline as it travels towards Babbacombe Beach.

 The dark rock in the steep cliffs to your right as you cross the bridge is shale, a soft sedimentary rock formed in brittle layers from consolidated mud and clay.
 If you look carefully it is possible to see 'goniatites' in it: curled shell fossils that are the ancestors of the famous Jurassic age ammonites.
 Shale is impermeable, meaning that water cannot pass through; while the limestone above it is permeable.
 This results in a spring line, where the surface water has passed through the limestone but cannot go through the rock below it.
 If you drop down the steps to the left by the woods, before the bridge, you will see a series of small waterfalls tumbling down the cliff as this water falls to the shoreline.